-There are a few sights nearby Prague which are definitely out of the ordinary.
-First of them is Kutna Hora where you can visit Sedlec Ossuary (church decorated with some 40 000 bones) and Czech Silver Museum.
+There are a few nearby Prague sights that are definitely out of the ordinary.
+First of them is Kutna Hora, where you can visit Sedlec Ossuary (church decorated with some 40 000 bones) and Czech Silver Museum.
 Take a helmet and lamp and go to explore dark tunnels of medieval silver mine under the town.
-Our second recommendation is Terezin concentration camp where you can remember sad history during Second World War
+Our second recommendation is the Terezin concentration camp, where you can remember sad history during Second World War.

-Probably the most beloved tourist spots in the Czech Republic is the medieval city of Český Krumlov, located in South Bohemia.
+The most beloved tourist spot in the Czech Republic is the medieval city of Český Krumlov, located in South Bohemia.
 Declared a UNESCO-protected site and very much – playing up its old-world charm, a stroll down the narrow cobbled streets here is a stroll way, way, way back in time.

 This castle used to belong to the successor to the Habsburg throne Franz Ferdinand d´Este.

 Kutná Hora is part of the UNESCO heritage and has many historical Gothic buildings.
-A llong time ago it was famous for its silver mines.
+A long time ago, it was famous for its silver mines.

 This has dark memories of WWII.
 The town was converted into a concentration camp by the Nazis during World War II.